Exhibitor Rules & Regulations

 Camera & Filming

+No photography, recording, transcription, or electronic capture is permitted in session rooms including, but not limited to, live streaming.
 No photography or electronic capture of an exhibit booth is permitted without the permission of the exhibitor.
 Photos or recordings taken without the exhibitor’s permission must be relinquished and/or deleted.
-Media companies or representatives contracted to film or photograph an exhibit booth on behalf of an exhibitor, must complete the WEFTEC Camera Policy for Media form by August 15, 2025, and submit it to expoinfo@wef.org.
+Media companies or representatives contracted to film or photograph an exhibit booth on behalf of an exhibitor, must complete the WEFTEC Camera Policy for Media form by August 21, 2026, and submit it to expoinfo@wef.org.

 Exhibitor grants WEF an exclusive, royalty-free, non-revocable license to WEF to use the photographs, videos, or other likenesses taken by employees or agents of WEF at WEFTEC in any and all media of any and all nature, now or hereafter developed, including but not limited to print and electronic media, in and for all languages, for WEF’s educational and promotional purposes throughout the entire World.